Written by

 | 2025 | SGD 1,500 | SGD 1,800 |

-There is no change in Work Permit salary from 2022 to 2025.
-It stayed the same for all four years.
+Analysis: There is no change in Work Permit salary from 2022 to 2026.
+It stayed the same for all five years.
 This shows the government wants to keep costs low for jobs that need lower skills, especially in construction and manufacturing.

 Employers must pay workers more because of the new salary rules.